-Recently I taught a memoir workshop in Wolfville, Nova Scotia, by the Bay of Fundy.
-As always, I was struck by the sight of the vast expanse of sea floor, left exposed by the fast-retreating tide.
+When I taught a memoir workshop by the Bay of Fundy in Nova Scotia, I was struck by the sight of the vast expanse of sea floor, left exposed by the fast-retreating tide.

 In some places you see deep wet clay, already sculpted by the play of water.

 In other places the tide leaves behind dry sand, studded with treasures.